emmabibollet/MSc_Thesis_Emma_Bibollet-Ruche/README.md

+This GitHub contains the Python code used for my MSc Thesis titled "Wing Flutter Control Using Passive Devices".
+The final report is included.
 For any questions, please contact me at emma@bibollet.fr

 MAIN: This is the one you want to open :)
 => Linear stability analysis execution file: MAIN_LINEAR_STABILITY.py